arshadakl/Data-Structures-Basics/README.md

 # Data Structures in JavaScript

-Welcome to my GitHub repository that focuses on basic data structure operations implemented in JavaScript.
+Hello!
+I'm Arshad, a web developer, and welcome to my GitHub repository that focuses on basic data structure operations implemented in JavaScript.
 This repository is a collection of commonly used data structures, starting with linked lists, and will expand to cover more as I continue to add new problems and solutions.

 ## Table of Contents